fuzzylabs/edge-vision-power-estimation/jetson/power_logging/README.md

 Once you have these files ready, you can proceed with the mapping process.

-> Note: The resulting CSV file will not be included in the repository due to its size exceeding GitHub's limits.
+> Note: The resulting CSV file can't be included in the repository due to its size exceeding GitHub's limits.

 ### Running the Mapping Script